 The electricity sector is comprised of 12 subsectors: solar, offshore wind, onshore wind, hydropower, hydrogen, biomass, distribution, transmission, storage, natural gas generation, other fossil generation, and nuclear.
-In 2017, Electricity was responsible for 14 percent of total GHG emissions in New York State.40
+In 2017, Electricity was responsible for 14 percent of total GHG emissions in New York State.

-On net, overall employment in the electricity sector under the LCF scenario will grow to at least 212,000 by 2040, a total of 81,000 jobs added to 2019 baseline figures (Table 12).
+On net, overall employment in the electricity sector under the LCF scenario will grow to at least 207,000 by 2040, a total of 71,000 jobs added to 2019 baseline figures (Table 11).
 Between 2040 and 2050, total jobs decline, likely the result of this sector's comparatively earlier targets.
-However, these declines are largely concentrated in hydrogen and offshore wind, while the other subsectors either plateau or continue growing.

-The solar, offshore wind, onshore wind, hydropower, hydrogen, biomass, distribution, transmission, and storage subsectors will grow to at least 206,000 jobs by 2040, adding approximately 94,000 jobs.
+The solar, offshore wind, onshore wind, hydropower, hydrogen, biomass, distribution, transmission, and storage subsectors will grow to at least 202,000 jobs by 2040, adding approximately 89,000 jobs.
 Conversely, employment in the natural gas generation, other fossil generation, and nuclear subsectors will fall to just over 5,000 by 2040, a loss of more than 12,000 jobs compared to the 2019 workforce.
 Jobs will continue to decline in these subsectors through 2050, reaching approximately 3,500 total jobs in the final year of the analysis.

-Overall employment in the electricity sector under the AT scenario will grow to at least 226,000 by 2040, a total of 95,000 jobs added to 2019 baseline figures (Table 13).
-The solar, offshore wind, onshore wind, hydropower, hydrogen, biomass, distribution, transmission, and storage subsectors will grow to at least 220,000 jobs by 2040, adding more than 107,000 jobs.
+Overall employment in the electricity sector under the AT scenario will grow to at least 222,000 by 2040, a total of 91,000 jobs added to 2019 baseline figures (Table 12) The solar, offshore wind, onshore wind, hydropower, hydrogen, biomass, distribution, transmission, and storage subsectors will grow to at least 216,000 jobs by 2040, adding more than 103,000 jobs.
 Conversely, employment in the natural gas generation, other fossil generation, and nuclear subsectors will fall to approximately 5,500 by 2040, a loss of more than 12,000 jobs compared to the 2019 workforce.
+Jobs will continue to decline in these subsectors through 2050, reaching approximately 3,700 total jobs in the final year of the analysis.

-39 2019 used as the baseline year due to the disrupting effects of the COVID-19 pandemic on employment figures across industries and sectors.
+&lt;sup>39 2019 used as the baseline year due to the disrupting effects of the COVID-19 pandemic on employment figures across industries and sectors.

-40 New York State Energy Research and Development Authority (NYSERDA), 2021.
+&lt;sup>40 New York State Energy Research and Development Authority (NYSERDA), 2021.